Barabasi-Lab/AI-Bind/README.md

 ### MolTrans

-1. example_inductive_AI_Bind_data.py: We run inductive test on MolTrans using the network-derived samples.
+1. example_inductive_AI_Bind_data.py: We run inductive test on MolTrans using the network-derived negative samples which is used in training AI-Bind.
 2. example_inductive_BindingDB.py: We run inductive test on MolTrans using the BindingDB data which is used in the MolTrans paper.
 3. example_semi_inductive.py: This script can be used to run semi-inductive tests on MolTrans.
 3. example_transductive.py: This script can be used to run transductive tests on MolTrans.